mappedarch/shadowlearning-desktop/README.md

 ---

-### Encoding Toggle
+### File encoding

-If special characters appear garbled after loading a file, try saving the txt file with different encodings:
+If special characters appear garbled after loading a file, try saving the txt file with different encodings and then opening the file:

 ```
 WIN-1252, UTF-8, ISO-8859-1, UTF-16 etc.